Second Menu

 shop - shopped

-3. Os verbos terminados em precedido de consoante trocam o y por -ied:
+3. Os verbos terminados em y precedido de consoante trocam o y por -ied:

 study - studied